Dolltober

 Office Hours at Our Main Location, 41 W. Main Street, downtown Meriden.

-We are open to the public during the spring from January 3rd through May 31st at our Museum and History Center at 41 West Main Street at the following times:
+We are open to the public during the fall from September 3 through December 20 at our Museum and History Center at 41 West Main Street at the following times.
+When you arrive please call 203-639-1913 to let us know you are here so we can greet you at the door.

 Tuesday By appointment only.
 (203-639-1913)